 • Can reliably set up their own projects and science experiments, in fact are likely to stubbornly takeover

 • When they get to a place, they size it up for how they might act in it: “Oh, there are lots of places I could hide here!”

-• For a mathematically inclined child, rips apart math challenges, such as, to get two numbers as close to 0 as possible, “Put the biggest number on the bottom and the smallest number on top”
+• For a mathematically inclined child, rips apart math challenges.
+For instance, to get two numbers as close to 0 as possible as a fraction, “Put the biggest number on the bottom and the smallest number on top”

 • Might reduce an abstract idea down to its parts.
 After solving a complex algebraic equation, they say thoughtfully, “It’s not complicated.
 Everything becomes simple.”